 Hey everybody Dr Hagmeyer here and today I wanted to spend some time talking about the TSH test and why when ordered by itself or in conjunction with free T4 is incredible misleading.

-I realized after shooting my last video titled “12 symptoms of Low thyroid that indicate the need for a full Complete Thyroid panel” that there was just to much information I didn’t get a chance to talk about
+I realized after shooting my last video titled “12 symptoms of Low thyroid that indicate the need for a full Complete Thyroid panel” that there was just too much information that I didn’t get a chance to talk about

 So, in today’s video I wanted to dive into some of these areas.
 There are 4 main things I want to review with you today.

-- Why you can’t rely on TSH for Thryoid Health (and explain the shortcomings of the TSH test)
+Why you can’t rely on TSH for Thyroid Health (and explain the shortcomings of the TSH test)